trebor74hr/permset/README.md

 ### Arguments:

-* when <dir> is not specified, current folder is used (.)
+* when dir is not specified, current folder is used (.)
-* script uses <dir>/.permset to save/check against permission setup.
+* script uses dir/.permset to save/check against permission setup.
 * when no options is set - script calculates patterns and prints them out.
-If <dir>/.permset exists - calculated patterns and saved patterns are compared.
+If dir/.permset exists - calculated patterns and saved patterns are compared.

 ### Options